sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "...
 How am I anything like those annoying mutts?"
 Flowey scoffed.

 "Blame the code," Chara shrugged.
-"Now, what if we swapped them around...?
+"The universe loves to work in pairs.
+Now, what if we swapped them around...?
 Gave one monster the other's role, the other's personality?"

 "huhhhh," Sans said, realising. "that's how you get blue."